 Well, sorghum is one of just two grains that have no hull.
 The hull of a grain is its outer shell or coating.
 Sorghum contains no hull, which means it contains no lectins.
 But sorghum is also a source of some pretty important minerals and nutrients like:

 Furthermore, most sorghum varieties are rich in polyphenolic compounds and therefore might offer some good protection against the development of certain health issues, heart health concerns, and digestive discomforts.2

 Originally, sorghum was a staple grain in India until it was replaced by rice.
-Bob’s Red Mill Sorghum can be found in any well-stocked supermarket – and you can even get it from Dr. Gundry’s New Plant Paradox Cookbook Grocery List at Amazon.
+Bob’s Red Mill Sorghum can be found in any well-stocked supermarket – and you can even get it from Dr. Gundry’s New Grocery List on Amazon.

 Furthermore, sorghum can be used in a huge variety of dishes – as a breakfast cereal, a side dish, or it can be popped like popcorn.
 Again, find Nature Nate’s pre-popped snacking sorghum in Dr. Gundry’s online grocery store.